ozwillo/ozwillo-doc/_includes/2-experiment.md

 Knowing that sensitive information may be exchanged between the Kernel and providers APIs (`client_id`, `access_token`), it is required that communication is done in HTTPS.

 It may occur that your HTTPS configuration is not trusted by the Kernel and thus that some requests are not even sent.
-In this case, please use an SSL report tool to check your configuration.
+In this case, please use an SSL report tool to check your configuration or refer to the <a href="https://www.eff.org/https-everywhere/deploying-https" target="_blank">EFF's guide</a>.